Antons-Skafferi-MIUN/Web/README.md

 The pull-request will start a new thread where you can discuss your implementation, request code review and merge your branch into master.
 You can delete your branch after it has been merged into master.

-You can use `$git fetch`to fetch a list of other people's branches.
+You can use `$ git fetch`to fetch a list of other people's branches.

 # Requirements
 It's crucial we all use the same environment